-Anxious to put 2020 in the rearview mirror?
-Why not plan for something fun on New Year's Day -- or that first weekend in January?
+Looking forward to a fresh start in 2023?
+Why not plan for something fun on New Year's Day!

-The New York State Office of Parks, Recreation and Historic Preservation (State Parks) and the Department of Environmental Conservation (DEC) invite New Yorkers to kick off 2021 by participating in one of the many hikes being held at state parks, historic sites, wildlife areas, trails, and public lands across the Empire State.
+The New York State Office of Parks, Recreation and Historic Preservation (State Parks), the Department of Environmental Conservation (DEC) and the Canal Corporation invite New Yorkers to kick off 2023 by participating in one of the many hikes being held at state parks, historic sites, wildlife areas, trails, and public lands across the Empire State.

 The walks and hikes are family-friendly, and typically range from one to five miles depending on the location and conditions.
-Hikes are planned at 50 state parks and historic sites, and 16 DEC State lands, wildlife areas, Forest Preserve trails and environmental education centers.
+Hikes are planned at state parks and historic sites, and DEC State lands, wildlife areas, Forest Preserve trails, canal trails and towpaths, and environmental education centers.
 Please check back for more details (as host locations are still being added) and whether pre-registration is required.

 Many New Yorkers thrive in winter and are eager for falling temperatures and consistent snowfalls.
 To these hardy adventurers, a few extra layers of gear combined with the snowy terrain of parklands is winning recipe for fitness, togetherness and outdoor fun.
-If you've never been on a First Day Hike, 2021 is the year!
+If you've never been on a First Day Hike, save the date and get out there!